microsoft/rushstack/webpack/webpack-deep-imports-compat-plugin/README.md

 this plugin can be used to create a Webpack bundle that maintains compatibility with the paths to the existing loose files.

+This enables a couple common use cases:

+- **Calling internal APIs:** SemVer compatibility guarantees may only apply to official public APIs, which are typically top-exports of the package's `main` module.
+However, in situations where certain functionality has not yet been exposed as a public API, consumers may find it expedient to use deep imports to access library internals, with the understanding that bypassing the API contract is done "at your own risk".

+- **Unit test mocking:** Library APIs often neglect to expose interfaces needed for testability, such as intercepting network or disk operations.
+In order to write proper unit tests, it may be necessary to mock the library's internals.
+Deep imports provide a convenient way for tests to replace internal library modules with mock implementations.

 This plugin is based on the built-in Webpack `DllPlugin`.

 ## Usage